tlatkowski/gans-2.0/README.md

 ## Running pipeline

 #### Model training from scratch
-In order to run GAN training on specific problem you have to provide one mandatory parameter:
+In order to run GAN training on a specific problem you have to provide one mandatory parameter:
  * **--problem_type**

 The below command runs Vanilla GAN on MNIST dataset: